Katara (Avatar: The Last Airbender): Waterbending

 Katara is highly skilled in waterbending, which utilizes Chinese martial arts techniques of "internal style" tai chi and Jeet Kune Do; Katara is the only surviving master of "Southern style waterbending" after the 100-year war.
 The series' creators consulted a professional martial artist in the design of the show's fighting style.
 Waterbending represents the element of change – a shapeshifter constantly changing forms – and is categorized as the most adaptive or pliable of the "four bending arts".
 Waterbending emphasizes "softness and breathing" over "hard aggression"; fluid and graceful, acting in concert with the environment; and creating opportunities where none exist.
 This "flow of energy" allows their defensive maneuvers to translate into focus on control and counter-offenses, turning their opponents' momentum against them.
 Despite these advantages, waterbending is almost entirely dependent on inertia; it is essential for practitioners to not be rigid, but to be fluid and able to adapt to any situation.

 "Water is the element of change.
-Water has limitless flexibility.
-It can be seen through, yet it may also sometimes make objects invisible.
-It can break apart, circumnavigate obstacles, reassemble on the opposite side or smash through obstacles.
-It can flow by the tiniest pebble or slowly lap at the toughest boulders to dissolve them.
 The people of the Water Tribes are capable of adapting to many things.
 They have a sense of community and love that holds them together through anything."